linuxkay/Security_tools/README.md

 Disable showing wat usage on charging.

 Adjust power line when discharging.
-Need one space.
+Need to add one space.

 ## Contributions